Edeqa/Edequate/README.md

     @import url("/css/edequate.css");

-If you want to use material design the connect instead:
+If you want to use material design then connect instead:

     @import url("/css/edequate-material.css");